 As set out in the University’s regulations, suspended students remain liable for their full tuition fees for the year.
 This contractual commitment is clearly stated on forms signed at enrolment.

 The University is unable to accept payments originating from the following list of countries sanctioned by either the UK or the US.
-Students wishing to pay their fees from a non-uk bank account will be asked to confirm the source of funding.
+Students wishing to pay their fees from a bank account not in the UK will be asked to confirm the source of funding.
 Currently the sanctioned countries are:

 - North Korea